-It's a tendency he seems to leave behind in The Dark World, in which he's never armed with more than a dagger and makes good use of it, his powers of illusion, and his innate guile.
+He abandons this trait by The Dark World, where he's never armed with more than a dagger, his powers of illusion, and his innate guile.
 What this indicates is open to interpretation.

 Master of Illusion: Though this was the gimmick of a different figure in mythology, movie Loki is fond of using illusionary copies of himself to distract his enemies, and to taunt them.
 By The Dark World he's expanded his control over it into functional shapeshifting, able to cloak himself or others to look like other people.

 Mirthless Laughter: Loki is always laughing and chuckling, even when angry or sad; and it makes him all the more creepy.